Help a Child with their Reading Skills

 - Child Development

 - People 55+

 - Background Check

 - Orientation or Training

-- Be at least 16 years of age, Be willing to undergo a standard fingerprinting and background check
+- Be at least 15 years of age, Undergo a standard fingerprinting and background check (SSN required)